PlasmaFAIR/sdf-xarray/CONTRIBUTING.md

 ## Running and Adding Tests

 We use [pytest](https://docs.pytest.org/en/stable/) to run tests.
-All new functionality should include relevant tests, placed in the `tests/` which is not rqwefwef directory and following the existing structure.
+All new functionality should include relevant tests, placed in the `tests/` directory and following the existing structure.

 Before submitting code changes, ensure that all tests pass: